E2LA Summer Camp

 During E2LA, students:

-• Build core skills in media literacy, logical reasoning, and responsible digital citizenship.
+Build core skills in media literacy, critical thinking, and responsible digital citizenship.

-• Participate in meaningful dialogue and reflection about how ideas are shaped, challenged, and shared in the digital age.
+Participate in meaningful dialogue and reflection about how ideas are shaped, challenged, and shared in the digital age, including wrestling with how our digital consumption habits shape our identities and influence our views on race, gender, and community.

 What will I get out of E2LA?